Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

 When administered to pregnant primates, rilonacept treatment may have contributed to alterations in bone ossification in the fetus.
 It is not known if Arcalyst will alter bone development in pediatric patients.
 Pediatric patients treated with Arcalyst should undergo appropriate monitoring for growth and development. [see Use in Specific Populations (8.1)]

-In the placebo-controlled clinical studies in patients with CAPS and other indications, 70 patients randomized to treatment with Arcalyst were ≥ 65 years of age, and 6 were ≥ 75 years of age.
+In the placebo-controlled clinical studies, 78 patients randomized to treatment with Arcalyst were ≥ 65 years of age, and 6 were ≥ 75 years of age.
 In the CAPS clinical trial, efficacy, safety and tolerability were generally similar in elderly patients as compared to younger adults; however, only ten patients ≥ 65 years old participated in the trial.
-In an open-label extension study of CAPS, a 71 year old woman developed bacterial meningitis and died [see Adverse Reactions (6.3)].
+In an open-label extension study of CAPS, a 71-year-old woman developed bacterial meningitis and died [see Adverse Reactions (6.1)].
 Age did not appear to have a significant effect on steady-state trough concentrations in the clinical study.

 Patients with Renal Impairment

-No formal studies have been conducted to examine the pharmacokinetics of rilonacept administered subcutaneously in patients with renal impairment.
+No studies have been conducted to evaluate the pharmacokinetics of rilonacept administered subcutaneously in patients with renal impairment.

 In case of overdose, it is recommended that the patient be monitored for any signs or symptoms of adverse reactions or effects, and appropriate symptomatic treatment instituted immediately.

-Arcalyst is supplied in single-use, 20-mL glass vials containing a sterile, white to off-white, lyophilized powder.
-Each vial of Arcalyst is to be reconstituted with 2.3 mL of Sterile Water for Injection.
+Arcalyst is supplied in single-dose vials containing a sterile, white to off-white lyophilized powder.
+Each vial of Arcalyst is to be reconstituted with 2.3 mL of Sterile Water for Injection, USP.
 A volume of up to 2 mL can be withdrawn, which is designed to deliver 160 mg for subcutaneous administration only.
 The resulting solution is viscous, clear, colorless to pale yellow, and essentially free from particulates.
 Each vial contains 220 mg rilonacept.
-After reconstitution, each vial contains 80 mg/mL rilonacept, 40 mM histidine, 50 mM arginine, 3.0% (w/v) polyethylene glycol 3350, 2.0% (w/v) sucrose, and 1.0% (w/v) glycine at a pH of 6.5 ± 0.3.
+After reconstitution, each vial contains rilonacept (80 mg/mL), glycine (10 mg/mL), histidine (46 mM), L-arginine (50 mM), polyethylene glycol 3350 (30 mg/mL), and sucrose (20 mg/mL) at a pH of 6.5.
 No preservatives are present.